arunkjoyson/SEP_Assignement2/README.md

 As an AI developer, I want the system to allow configurable scraping parameters so that I can control source selection and frequency.

 ## Assumptions:

-- Not all data sources are equally valuable, and developers need filtering options.
+1. Not all data sources are equally valuable, and developers need filtering options.
-- Scraping frequency needs to be adjustable based on data availability and project needs.
+2. Scraping frequency needs to be adjustable based on data availability and project needs.

 ## Validation:

-- Gather feedback from developers on the most commonly needed filtering parameters.
+- Gather feedback from developers on the most commonly needed filtering parameters.[1]
   - **Follow-Up Questions:**
     - What filtering parameters do you find most useful in your current workflow?
     - How often do you need to adjust scraping parameters?

-- Determine whether frequent scraping causes redundant or unnecessary data collection.
+- Determine whether frequent scraping causes redundant or unnecessary data collection.[2]
   - **Follow-Up Questions:**
     - Have you experienced issues with redundant data collection?
 If so, how often?
     - How do you currently manage redundant or unnecessary data?

-- Assess if parameter customization improves data quality and reduces preprocessing effort.
+- Assess if parameter customization improves data quality and reduces preprocessing effort.[2]
   - **Follow-Up Questions:**
     - How does parameter customization impact your data preprocessing efforts?
     - Can you provide examples of how customized parameters have improved data quality?